 I was able to find sound clips of this song…

 A midi of Dios Nunca Muere thanks to the old site Oaxaca +.

 In some towns people dress up as mummies, ghouls, ghosts and skeletons and parade around town with an open coffin.

 At the end of the holiday, in Oaxaca, masked dancers go from house to house, singing, chanting and dancing to help the dead go back to where they belong.
 Because some don’t want to go back!

 This article was posted on Friday, October 28th, 2005 at 8:13 pm and is filed under Countries & Cultures, Dios Nunca Muere, Folk Songs, Halloween, Holidays Around the World, Mexican Folk Songs, Mexico, The Day of the Dead, United Kingdom, USA.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.